British manufacturing emerges from years in the shadows

 "This isn't just about recovery... this is actually new business that wasn't made in the UK before, or not for a long time," said Simon Howes, south west area director for the government-funded Manufacturing Advisory Service (MAS).

-ADS, a group representing the aerospace and defence industry, says the order backlog for airliners equates to around nine years' work for British companies.
+ADS, a group representing the aerospace and defense industry, says the order backlog for airliners equates to around nine years' work for British companies.

 The automotive industry is booming too, having weathered some heavy blows over the last 10 years.